thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 The goal is to gather information that may be displayed on the screen which we may not seen as we are connected through a terminal.

-[xwd](https://linux.die.net/man/1/xwd) dump an image of an X window.
+- [xwd](https://linux.die.net/man/1/xwd) dump an image of an X window.
-[xwud](https://linux.die.net/man/1/xwud) is a mage displayer for X,
+- [xwud](https://linux.die.net/man/1/xwud) is a mage displayer for X.

 ```bash
 # Capture a screenshot in "XWD X Window Dump image data" format